mythril-forge/homebrew-classes/fighter/fighter-tactician.md

 ## Tactician
-By 2nd level, you have the knowledge and control to hit your enemy where it hurts most.
+You have the practiced knowledge necessary to hit your enemy where it hurts most.
-When make a Weapon Attack, you can declare a number between `1` and `20` and take it as a penalty to hit.
+When make an Attack Roll, you can declare a number between `1` and `your Fighter Level` to take as a penalty to hit.
-If your attack hits, it does extra damage equal to your initial penalty.
+If your attack hits, it deals extra damage equal to your chosen penalty.
 You can only use this feature before you make your Attack Roll.

 <!--